A Select List of Our Authors

 Elizabeth Dowling Taylor

-New York Times best-selling author of A SLAVE IN THE WHITE HOUSE: Paul Jennings and the Madisons (Palgrave).
+New York Times' best-selling author of THE ORIGINAL BLACK ELITE: Daniel Murray and the Story of a Forgotten Era (Amistad) and A SLAVE IN THE WHITE HOUSE: Paul Jennings and the Madisons (Palgrave).

 author website